-The methodology for the removal/modification of the lower 300m of the Training Berm structure included cutting off the wind sports launch site from the Spit to create a stand-alone island, now referred to as Spit Island.
+The methodology for the removal/modification of the lower 300m of the Training Berm structure included leaving the southern tip as a stand-alone island, now referred to as Spit Island.
 In advance of any work the soil was sampled to determine composition and ensure the material was clean and suitable for removing off-site.
 Soil physical and chemical characterization was undertaken over two dates, on March 23, 2021 and June 4, 2021 by WSP (WSP, April and July 2021).